 Charlottetown, the charming capital of Prince Edward Island, has the feel of a quiet small town, in fact, it is the smallest of the country’s provincial capitals.
 The city is close to the hearts of Canadians as the birthplace of Canadian Confederation that led to the unification of Canada, and you’ll find testimony to this in many of the monuments around town.
 While in Charlottetown, explore the Victorian-era streets and harbor area which are all easily walkable.
 Heritage buildings, including the ornate St. Dunstan's Basilica and elegant Beaconsfield Historic House, line the city streets.
 In the summer months, enjoy the Charlottetown Festival that brings theater productions, art exhibitions, and free daily concerts into town.

-Recommended Stay: At least 2 nights Must See`s: St. Dunstan's Basilica and elegant Beaconsfield Historic House, the Victorian-era streets and harbor area and so much more!
+Explore the St. Dunstan`s Basilica and elegant Beaconsfield Historic House, the Victorian-era streets and harbor area and so much more! -

 Halifax (Nova Scotia)